SuaveIO/suave/docs/binding.md

 ---------------------------------

 Suave supports binding the application to multiple TCP/IP addresses and ports combinations.
-It also supports HTTPS via the interface `ITlsProvider`.
+It also supports HTTPS via the interface `ITlsProvider`, but the current recommendation for deploying HTTPS is by letting a reverse proxy manage the HTTPS termination.

-There is an OpenSSL implementation at [https://github.com/SuaveIO/suave/tree/master/src/Suave.OpenSSL](https://github.com/SuaveIO/suave/tree/master/src/Suave.OpenSSL)

 {% highlight fsharp %}
 let cfg =